On this page:

 Cost Recovery

-We currently recover costs by charging fees to assess some applicants to become registered aged care providers.
-We also charge fees to audit residential aged care homes.
+We currently recover costs by charging fees to assess applications for aged care approved provider status.
+We also charge fees for accreditation and reaccreditation of residential aged care homes.

 Our proposed new cost recovery arrangements aim to be fair and robust.
-Our proposed fee waivers are intended to support providers to enter, operate and remain in the market.
+Our proposed fee waivers are intended to support providers to enter, operate and remain in thin markets.

 More information

-- View our current information on Cost recovery for accreditation
+- View our current information on Application fees

 - View the Australian Government Cost Recovery Policy and Australian Government Charging Framework